ClickCease

 Selling your house yourself means keeping all that commission money but doing all the work yourself.

 You’ll handle the marketing, coordinate showings with people who show up late or not at all, and more.
-It’s definitely doable, but it’s also way more work than most people expect.
+It’s doable, but it’s also way more work than most people expect.

 The biggest challenge here is pricing your house correctly and marketing it effectively without accidentally making it sound like a haunted mansion.